alperkaracelik/uber-coding-challange-spring-boot-repo/Readme.md

 # Food Truck Radar

 Food Truck Radar project consists of a user interface and a web service, where users can query the food trucks in the San Francisco by their status or location.
-The results are shown with markers on Google Map.
+The results are shown with markers on a Google Map.

 ## Getting Started